Traditional Restore vs. Restore from Storage Snapshots

 - Power on the VM.

 - Perform cleanup operations after VM data restore is complete.

 As a result, the restore process takes much time.
 If you need to restore guest OS files and application objects from a VM on the storage snapshot, the procedure will be even more complicated.

-Veeam Explorer for Storage Snapshots fully automates operations of mounting storage snapshots to ESXi hosts.
-You only need to select an ESXi host to which the storage snapshot will be mounted, and Veeam Explorer for Storage Snapshots will perform all other operations automatically.
+If you recover data from storage snapshots, storage snapshots are mounted to ESXi hosts automatically.
+You only need to select an ESXi host where the storage snapshot will be mounted, all other operations are performed automatically.

-Veeam Explorer for Storage Snapshots does not convert storage snapshots into backups.
-It uses them as is and lets you restore VM data directly from native storage system snapshots.
+When you restore data from storage snapshots, they are not converted into backups.
+VM data is restored directly from native storage system snapshots.
 You do not have to install any agents or perform additional configuration actions.